sweetcorn1229/rhino-bytearray/documentation/english-d.md

 ```javascript
 const { ByteArray } = require('{path}/index.js');
 ```
-If function 'require' is not defined in your code, please refer to <a href="https://github.com/NoBrain0917/Rhino-in-require">this</a>
+If function 'require' is not defined in your code, see <a href="https://github.com/NoBrain0917/Rhino-in-require">here</a>.

 ## 2. Use
 ### ByteArray(size: Number)